adheesha23/module-live-chat/README.md

 ## Module Usage

 ### Magento Admin
-- Once the module is installed go magento admin dashboard.
+- Once the module is installed go to Magento admin dashboard.
-- Go to Stores menu tab and there Live Chat Configuration section will appear.
+- Go to Stores menu tab and there 'Live Chat Configuration' section will appear.
 Under that,
-  - Manage Default Chat Configurations - This will go to admin form that manage default chat configuration
+  - Manage Default Chat Configurations - This will go to admin form that manage default chat configurations.
-  - Chat Configuration - This will go to ALIGENT > Chat Configuration tab in store configuration
+  - Chat Configuration - This will go to ALIGENT > Chat Configuration tab in store configurations page.

 ### Logging
-- To check the updated settings log got go to project root/var/log folder and check livechat.log file.
+- To check the updated settings log, go to project root/var/log folder and check live_chat.log file.
     ```
-    cat livechat.log
+    cat live_chat.log
     ```

 ## Test Cases